Euro 2020: Bundesliga clubs light up in Pride colors | DW | 23.06.2021

-UEFA had barred the city of Munich from illuminating the Allianz Arena in rainbow colors in solidarity with LGBT+ people ahead of Germany's final group stage game against Hungary.
+UEFA had barred the city of Munich from illuminating the Allianz Arena in rainbow colors in solidarity with LGBTQ people ahead of Germany's final group stage game against Hungary.

 Multiple Bundesliga clubs lit up their stadiums in pride colors on Wednesday evening.